Aditya-U7/language_scripts/README.md

 # unicode_language_scripts

-This is a simple program for the printing the characters and the Unicode code points of various language scripts along with their character names.
+This is a simple program for printing the characters and the Unicode code points of various language scripts along with their character names.

 I have referred to various Unicode scripts for the range of various languages scripts.